It’s one of the drawbacks of working with other people: complaining. People are always complaining about something.

 People will complain about the weather, family, sports teams, and bosses (but not when the boss is around!).

-The challenge is when your co-workers start to complain about you.
+The challenge is when other employees start to complain about you.

 Deal openly and politely with co-workers who complain about you.
 If you hear a complaint directly, join the conversation and say, “I am always open to suggestions for improving myself.
 Feel free to do so later in private.”